 See What I’m Saying?

-This #miscommunication through non-verbal cues mainly occurs among speakers from different #cultural backgrounds.
-For example, in one culture eye contact is a sign of respect and showing interest while in another it is a sign of disrespect.
+This #miscommunication through non-verbal cues mainly occurs among speakers from different #cultural #backgrounds.
+For example, in one culture, #eye contact is a sign of respect and interest, while in another it is a sign of disrespect.
 Hand gestures can likewise have opposite meanings across cultures (like the American “V for Victory” or “thumbs up”).

-Learning the cultural meanings behind these non-verbal cues is just as important as learning the #language.
-You certainly wouldn’t want to accidentally offend your waitress whilst ordering food, or even a potential boss during an interview.
-Even if you are not planning to #travel, perhaps you learned a new language to better connect with your significant other’s family.
-How terrible would it be to meet them only to offend them with a gesture that you intended as a friendly greeting?
-This also applies for sub-cultures!
-More than once a deaf person has fallen victim to gang violence due to the gang misinterpreting the signs as gang signs!
+Learning the cultural meanings behind these non-verbal cues is just as important as learning the language.
+You certainly wouldn’t want to accidentally offend your waitress while ordering or a potential boss during an interview.
+Even if you are not planning to travel, perhaps you learned a language to better connect with your significant other’s family.
+How terrible would it be to meet them only to offend them with a #gesture that you intended as a friendly greeting?
+This also applies for #sub-cultures!
+More than once a #Deaf person has fallen victim to gang violence due to the gang misinterpreting the signs as gang signs.